Effective description of generalized disformal theories: Conclusions

 A possible immediate application of our extended EFT would be the study of the CMB.
 Indeed, the authors of Refs.~\cite{Hiramatsu:2020fcd,Hiramatsu:2022fgn} showed that the parameter~$\beta_1$, which is peculiar to DHOST theories, affects the angular power spectrum of the temperature anisotropies through the integrated Sachs-Wolfe effect.
 Likewise, it would be intriguing to study how the EFT parameters that are peculiar to GDH/GDU theories can affect the CMB.
 Besides, in the context of the EFT for DHOST theories, it is known that the operators associated with the EFT parameters~$\alpha_{\rm H}$ and $\beta_1$ lead to efficient GW decay into scalar perturbations.
-Given that GW interferometers have successfully detected GWs, the decay must be suppressed, which puts a tight constraint on $\alpha_{\rm H}+2\beta_1$~\cite{Creminelli:2018xsv,Creminelli:2019nok}.
+Given that GW interferometers have successfully detected GWs, the decay must be suppressed at least in the late-time Universe, which puts a tight constraint on $\alpha_{\rm H}+2\beta_1$~\cite{Creminelli:2018xsv,Creminelli:2019nok} when the EFT is applied to dark energy.
 Also, there are possible ghost/gradient instabilities in the presence of a GW background, which yields another constraint on the parameter~$\alpha_{\rm B}$~\cite{Creminelli:2019kjy}.
-Considerations of these kinds would in principle put tight constraints on the parameters of our extended EFT~\cite{GWdecay_prep}.
+Considerations of these kinds might in principle put tight constraints on the parameters of our extended EFT~\cite{GWdecay_prep}.
 We leave these issues for future work.

 \acknowledgments{ The authors would like to thank Keitaro Tomikawa and Vicharit Yingcharoenrat for useful discussions.
-K.T.~was supported by JSPS (Japan Society for the Promotion of Science) KAKENHI Grant Nos.~JP21J00695 and JP23K13101.
+K.T.~was supported by JSPS (Japan Society for the Promotion of Science) KAKENHI Grant Nos.~JP21J00695, JP22KJ1646, and JP23K13101.
 M.M.~was supported by the Portuguese national fund through the Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia in the scope of the framework of the Decree-Law 57/2016 of August 29, changed by Law 57/2017 of July 19, and the Centro de Astrof\'{\i}sica e Gravita\c c\~ao through the Project~No.~UIDB/00099/2020.
 H.M.~was supported by JSPS KAKENHI Grant No.~JP22K03639. }